qdeconinck/sigcomm20_mptp_tutorial/README.md

 ```
 Feel free to weight each path as you like, yet a good and simple heuristic is to rely on the parameter `ì`.
 Be cautious that the actual Uniflow ID is `i+1`, as `i` goes from 0 included to 2 excluded.

-> Note that our Multipath plugin does not use the Uniflow ID 0 anymore when other uniflows are in use.
-> This is just an implementation choice.

 When you are done, just compile your plugin into eBPF bytecode using
 ```bash